 BMW Z4: Whether roadster or coupe, the Z4's distinctive styling and thrilling incline 6-cylinder engine is coupled with the handling, steering and car-to-driver communication you'd expect from a BMW.
 The result is clearly one of the top used sports car choices available.

-Of note, however, was the total redesign for 2010 which combined the coupe and roadster models into a single, retractable hardtop model.
+Of note, however, was the total redesign for 2009 (and produced through 2016) which combined the coupe and roadster models to offer a retractable hardtop model.
 The exterior lost some of its angularity in favor of more curves, while the interior was refreshened and gained some space as well.
 In addition, the previous model's best engine became standard, while the top-of-the-line engine was a new twin-turbo straight-6.
 Some say this version sacrificed a bit of its ultimate handling for improved comfort, but few are complaining.

 Overall, on the downside (if there is one) is that you "get what you pay for".
 So, this exceptional vehicle quality and outstanding driving experience does indeed come with a higher price tag.
 But perhaps we can help a bit with this.

-There are actually several different ways to buy a used BMW at the lowest price, and even at wholesale.
-You can click on the links to each of the following methods to get the specific instructions.
+So lastly, there are actually several different ways to buy a used BMW at the lowest price, and even at wholesale.

 In addition, you can also try the public car auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.